lily-stack/startUp/README.md

 - **Application text content** - Used consistent fonts and italicized a quote to differentiate it from other text.

 - **Application images** - Image in about page flexes with change in size of window.

+## JavaScript Delivarable

+For this deliverable I implemented by JavaScript so that the application works for a single user.
+I also added placeholders for future technology.

+- **login** - When you login, you are taken to the review a book and comment page.

+- **database** - displayed the book ratings and comments.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.

+- **WebSocket** - I used the setInterval function to periodically send a fake commen periodically.
+This will be replaced with WebSocket messages later.

+- **Application logic** - Each table dynamically changes when a new review or comment is added to show the new review or comment on its respective table once they are submitted.
+Past reviews and comments are also shown in the table.